-- 1) Provide free information and assistance to adults with memory or cognitive concerns, or who have been given a dementia diagnosis as well as. - 2) Provide information, education and support to family members and friends who are care partners of people living with memory loss and/or dementia. - 3) Help develop dementia-friendly communities where people living with dementia can remain active and safe, and care partners can feel supported.
+- 1) Provide free information and assistance to adults with memory or cognitive concerns, as well as those who have been given a dementia diagnosis; - 2) Provide information, education and support to family members and friends who are care partners of people living with memory loss and/or dementia; - 3) Help develop dementia-friendly communities where people living with dementia can remain active and safe, and care partners can feel supported; and

-4) Train Resource Navigators at Nevada Care Connection, i.e., the Aging and Disability Resource Centers (ADRCs) and other county and municipal offices to be more dementia capable.
+4) Train Resource Navigators in Aging and Disability Resource Centers (ADRCs) and other county and municipal offices to be more dementia capable.

-Nevada is well positioned to replicate this model as part of its Nevada Care Connection network.
+Nevada is well positioned to replicate this model as part of its Nevada Care Connection (i.e., ADRC) network.